paynow/docs/docs/express_checkout_transactions.md

 An express checkout transaction allows the integrator to capture the customers payment method and details inside their application and initiate payment without redirecting the user to Paynow.
 This is ideal for mobile applications; however, integrators should be aware of PCI DSS requirements for capturing Visa/Mastercard details within their applications.

-Express checkout transactions currently support mobile money and Visa/Mastercard payment methods.
+Express checkout transactions currently support EcoCash, OneMoney, InnBucks, PayGo and Visa/Mastercard payment methods.

-For mobile money payment method (Ecocash and OneMoney are currently supported) the mobile subscriber specified in the initiate message will have a USSD session pushed to their handset prompting them to enter their mobile wallet PIN number to authorize the transaction (or to cancel the transaction).
+For EcoCash and OneMoney, the mobile subscriber specified in the initiate message will have a USSD session pushed to their handset prompting them to enter their mobile wallet PIN number to authorize the transaction (or to cancel the transaction).

 ## Initiate an Express Checkout Transaction